madebits/madebits.github.io/s/markdown-editor-help.md

 ##External Markdown Preview

 MadeBits web site is a markdown previewer.
 You can preview markup documents from other allowed sites using something like `madebits.com/#http://somesite/path/doc.md` (use `.dx` documents for encrypted markdown).
-Due to *Content Security Policy* applied to MadeBits web pages, you can only use CORS content from publicly shared `dl.dropboxusercontent.com`.
+If the remote document does not and in `.dx` or `.md`, you can add `:md:` or `:dx:` before the remove URL.
+Due to *Content Security Policy* applied to MadeBits web pages, you can only use CORS content from publicly shared `dl.dropboxusercontent.com` and `crossorigin.me`.

 ---